ashemath/btw-img/README.md

 ### scripts/launch-virtual-machine.sh:
 Launch a Virtual machine based on the contents of a .ini file.
+Example usage:
 `./scripts/launch-virtual-machine.sh -c default.ini`

 ### scripts/verify-deployment.sh:
+Example usage:
+`./scripts/verify-deployment.sh -c default.ini`
 Wait for Libvirtd networking to update the DHCP address of our virtual machine, and display a helpful suggestion on how to connect to the shiny new virtual machine.

+It's a bit of a libvirt hack that repeatedly ping the VM name until it can resolve.
+At that point, the script calls `host` and parses the IP address.
+The suggested SSH command is printed last.

 ### scripts/cleanup.sh:
-Cleanup the files and configuration associated with a .ini file `./script/cleanup -c default.ini`
+Cleanup the files and configuration associated with a .ini file Example usage:
+`./script/cleanup -c default.ini`

 ## What next?